-We can remove the side-shutter of the beam 24 hours after pouring the concrete but we can remove the bottom shutter only after getting solid gain.
+We can put ready mixed concrete or machine-mixed concrete on-site, then remove the side-shutter of the beam in 24 hours after pouring the concrete, but we can remove the bottom shutter only after getting solid gain.

 Based on the time span of the beam, we can set the time period to remove the bottom shutter.

 1. Form easily: These beams are manufactured in any shape and size, so grade beams are flexible & easy to form in nature.

 2. Excellent support for both concrete and soil: These beams have the ability to support both soil and concrete before inserting.